LazerLambda/Promptzl/docs/source/tutorial_masked_lms.rst

     prompt = Txt("[Category:") + verbalizer + Txt("] ") + Key()

-Here, we use the *prompt-element-objects* as MLM models usually have a significant shorter context length and we further need to add the respectiver mask token from the tokenizer where the *prompt-element-objects* automatically take care of.
+Here, we use the *prompt-element-objects* as MLM models usually have a significantly shorter context length, and we further need to add the respective mask token from the tokenizer where the *prompt-element-objects* automatically take care of.

-However, this is just one selected prompt, it is also possible to define further prompts:
+However, this is just one selected prompt; it is also possible to define further prompts:

 .. code:: python